 E. DERIVATIVE INSTRUMENT - INTEREST RATE SWAP

-Summary Information During fiscal year 2018, the Agency did not initiate any new swaps.
+Summary Information During fiscal year 2019, the Agency did not initiate any new swaps.
 The existing swaps with Bank of America, N.A. and Goldman Sachs Mitsui Marine remain in place to hedge Series 37C.
-Series 37C was a private placement, and the interest payment is equal to 70% of the 1-month LIBOR rate plus 28 basis points (bps).